radical-cybertools/ExTASY/docs/scipy_installation_stampede_python_2_7_3.md

 Before installing scipy, you will have to install numpy, cython, BLAS + LAPACK.
-This is a one time procedure, i.e it does not have to be done everytime you wish to you Stampede.
+This is a one time procedure, i.e it does not have to be done everytime you log into Stampede.
 Please use the same session/terminal during the entire installation to avoid possible errors.

+Its better to create a different directories for each of the following packages.

 Cython
 ------